 - Clemont from Pokémon is roughly the same age as Ash yet was shown to have been a part of an electric-type based university where all the other students were adults.
 He was portrayed as even younger in the flashbacks.

-- Subverted in Problem Child 2; Junior is skipped ahead to the sixth grade so that Principal Peabody will be rid of him in a year instead of three years.
+- Invoked in Problem Child 2; Junior is skipped ahead to the sixth grade so that Principal Peabody will be rid of him in a year instead of three years.

 - In the Gary Coleman Made For TV Movie The Kid With The 200 IQ Coleman plays a 12-year-old who goes to college studying astronomy and has a hard time fitting in.